From representations of the rational Cherednik algebra to parabolic Hilbert schemes via the Dunkl-Opdam subalgebra: Introduction

 The proof of Theorem \ref{thm:hilb intro} is based, roughly speaking, on the comparison of the basis of fixed points in $H^{*}(\sqcup_{k}\PHilb_{k, n+k}(C))$ with the basis given by Theorem \ref{thm: intro 1}(b).

-We give two proofs of Theorem \ref{thm: intro 1}.
-One of them is completely explicit, using intertwining operators to construct the basis $v_{\ba}$ inductively.
-This is done in Section \ref{sect:pol rep}.
-The other one uses a Mackey-type result for the algebra $H_{c}$.
+The proof of Theorem \ref{thm: intro 1} uses a Mackey-type result for the algebra $H_{c}$.
 The algebra $\Hnu$ generated by $u_{1}, \dots, u_{n}$ and $\Sn$ is isomorphic to the degenerate affine Hecke algebra of rank $n$.
 In Theorem \ref{theorem-mackey} we construct a filtration of $\Res^{H_{c}}_{\Hnu}\Delta_{c}(\mu)$ by $\Hnu$-modules and explicitly describe the subquotients.
 As a consequence, we are able to give a combinatorial basis of all standard modules $\Delta_{c}(\mu)$.

 \begin{remark} In \cite[Theorem 5.1]{griffeth} Griffeth constructs, for generic values of the parameter $(t,c)$ an eigenbasis of every standard module, and in \cite{griffeth comb} he considers the case of the polynomial representation.
 Both Theorem \ref{thm: intro 1} and the construction of a combinatorial basis for standard modules are a consequence of this and \cite[Theorem 7.5]{griffeth} after specializing parameters.
 Our proof and construction of eigenbasis, using a Mackey-type formalism, is more conceptual and its combinatorics seem better-suited for geometric applications. \end{remark}